Jim Self: Teaching

-Jim Self taught at the University of Southern California from 1976 to 2024.
+Self taught at the University of Southern California from 1976 to 2024.
 His retirement at USC was celebrated with a "Swan Song Concert".
-At USC, Self taught tuba and coached brass chamber music.
-Self taught at the University of Tennessee from 1969–1975.
-He has also taught at such festivals as Music Academy of the West and the Henry Mancini Institute.
+At USC, he taught tuba and coached brass chamber music.
+He taught at the University of Tennessee from 1969–1975.
+He also taught at the Music Academy of the West festival in Montecito, California and the Henry Mancini Institute.

 Compositions

-Self published over 90 solo, chamber and symphonic works.
+Self published over 90 solo, chamber, and symphonic works.
 In 2008, the Pacific Symphony performed his composition, Tour de Force: Episodes for Orchestra.
-The 13-minute work has also been transcribed for wind ensemble and was co-premiered by the USC Thornton Wind Ensemble under the direction of H. Robert Reynolds and the IUP Wind Ensemble under the direction of Jack Stamp.
+The 13-minute work has been transcribed for wind ensemble and was co-premiered by the USC Thornton Wind Ensemble under the direction of H. Robert Reynolds and the IUP Wind Ensemble under the direction of Jack Stamp.

-Jim and his wife Jamie made gifts to his alma mater Indiana University of Pennsylvania, including funding the Legacy Brass Quintet, a brass quintet for honors students, and establishing the Jim & Jamie Self Brass Scholarship in 2023.
+Self and his wife Jamie gave to his alma mater Indiana University of Pennsylvania, including funding the Legacy Brass Quintet, a brass quintet for honors students, and establishing the Jim & Jamie Self Brass Scholarship in 2023.

+Death

+Self died in his Los Angeles home on November 2, 2025, at the age of 82.